The Oncology Institute, Inc. (TOI): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2007 The Oncology Institute of Hope and Innovation was founded.
-Marked the beginning of a new comprehensive cancer care provider focused on value-based care.
+2007 Founding of The Oncology Institute of Hope and Innovation.
+Established the initial comprehensive cancer care provider model, focusing on community and value-based principles.

 2021 Completed business combination with DFP Healthcare Acquisitions Corp.
-This merger facilitated The Oncology Institute becoming a publicly listed company, providing access to capital markets to further expand its operations and services.
+(SPAC merger).
+Became a publicly listed company (NASDAQ: TOI), gaining crucial access to capital markets to fund aggressive growth and expansion.

 2023 Announced a strategic partnership with OneOncology.
-The collaboration aimed to enhance the delivery of value-based cancer care and expand the network's reach.
+A collaboration aimed at enhancing the delivery of value-based cancer care and expanding the network's reach and capabilities.

 The Oncology Institute, Inc. (TOI) Ownership Structure